-The Company believes that the retail environment will continue to be challenging in the near term.
 Although the Company will pursue the previously described methods to encourage customer retention and growth, it must also aggressively manage all discretionary spending.
-Supplier relationships and economies of scale will be leveraged to reduce the overall cost of its inventory purchases.
+Supplier relationships and economies of scale will be leveraged to reduce overall costs.
 Idle inventory levels within its stores will be maintained at optimum levels, balancing the need to provide customers with the choice and selection they require with the capital committed and management effort required to maintain this inventory.
 Other costs, especially labour, will be tightly controlled through centrally established thresholds, allowing spending to occur only when it will result in improved revenues.
-Finally, the Company continues to focus operational improvement methodologies on underperforming locations.
-Decisions are made to improve performance or exit the location by means of closure or converting the store to a franchise location.